 This post continues from my last post, Keeping Birthday Happy.
-Asking how happy we are, or wish to be, is an important question seeing that we spend much of life seeking happiness, one way, or another.
-Are you as happy as you would be if… could be if… should be if…
+Asking how happy we are, or wish to be, is an important question seeing that we spend much of life seeking happiness.
+Are you as happy as you would be if…? could be if…? should be if…?

 The answers to these questions hinge on what you think will do the trick.
 This suggests why chapter 71 warns us… Not to know yet to think that one knows will lead to difficulty.
 The difficulty we have seeking happiness stems from how easy it is to imagine some circumstance that will make us happy.
-It is either a few moments from now, tomorrow or perhaps if ______ (you name it) happens.
+It will come either, a few moments from now, tomorrow or perhaps if or when (you name it) happens.
 The promise of winning keeps hope alive.
-This is the gambler’s problem; they just keep putting good money after bad.
+This is like the gambler who keeps putting good money after bad.

-One of life’s great ironies is how letting go happens to be the only way to truly have.
+One of life’s great ironies is how letting go is the only way to be truly happy.
 Chapter 81 points to this principle, Having bestowed all he has on others, he has yet more; Having given all he has to others, he is richer still.
-Christ also alludes to this paradox, “For whosoever will save his life shall lose it: and whosoever will lose his life for my sake shall find it“.
+Christ also alludes to this paradox, “For whosoever will save his life shall lose it: and whosoever will lose his life for my sake shall find it”.
 Not surprisingly, these teachings can be hard to swallow when taken literally… so don’t!

 Literally bestowing all one has on others, or losing his life for my sake, only upsets the balance of Nature.
 Zealots, blinded by passion, don’t consider such unintended consequences.
 What about reasonable people?
 How can we keep to the spirit of these teachings, yet avoid the inherent imbalance in these statements?